I've been wondering why things have been hot as volume-wise.

 He was defining America.

-Uh did you hear Sarkozy's speech, the soundbites we played from Sarkozy's speech when he spoke to Congress last week?
+Did you hear Sarkozy's speech, the soundbites we played from Sarkozy's speech when he spoke to Congress last week?

-Uh sorry, you well, we got I've got I've got to get those back out of the archives.
+Well, I've got to get those back out of the archives.

 Not today, Joe.

-You were you that's what Reagan did.
+That's what Reagan did.

-The the message that he sent every time he spoke was on the greatness and the potential of America.
+The message that he sent every time he spoke was on the greatness and the potential of America.

-He is a he is a better communicator than Reagan.
+He is a better communicator than Reagan.

-Yeah, but it's not it's not just communication skills.
+Yeah, but it's not just communication skills.

 I'm talking about the message.